 Field-hunting tip

-Look in dolomitic marble in hydrothermal veins country — that is the host setting where graeserite typically forms.
+Look in dolomitic marble in hydrothermal veins country, the host setting where graeserite typically forms.
 If you start seeing lengenbachite, realgar, sartorite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.